Why do we celebrate Janmashtami?

 On the occasion the temples and homes are wonderfully decorated and lightened.
 Religious hymns are sung at temples.
 The priests bath the idol with Panchamrita which comprises of water from the holy Ganges River, milk, ghee or clarified butter, curd, and honey pouring all these from a conch shell.
 Then the idol of infant Krishna is placed in a cradle.
 Raslilas are performed to remember the childhood memories of Lord Krishna.

-One Comment on “Why do we celebrate Janmashtami?”
+7 thoughts on “Why do we celebrate Janmashtami?